 How’s the Market?
 Just like home prices, the rent market has been on the rise in recent years.
 Some housing markets seems almost fail-proof with rising numbers – the Bay Area and Sacramento markets being some of them.
 Some homeowners feel the need to make big repairs to their home before selling in order to get top dollar, but when you choose to rent out your home, time is on your side.
 If you are short on funds right now, you might have the money for the repairs in six or twelve months.
 Renting out your home for now would allow you time to save for those repairs.
 And who knows, you might like renting out your house so much, you keep the property as a rental forever.

-Let someone else build your wealth through real estate investments by choosing to rent out your home with our expert team at SAC-METRO.
+Let someone else build your wealth through real estate investments by choosing to rent out your home with our expert team at Select.
 Call us today.